 R-squared 81%, not so bad.

-asserts that something helping to predict rut.depth.
+P-value in glance asserts that something helping to predict rut.depth.

-Table of coefficients says log(viscosity)
+Table of coefficients says log(viscosity).

 But confused by clearly non-significant variables: remove those to get clearer picture of what is helpful.